AneoGroup/tronderenergi-ai-hackathon-2021/README.md

 - `dew_point_(2|10|50|100)m:C` - instantaneous value of the dew point temperature in Celsius at 2, 10, 50 or 100 meters above ground.
 - `wind_speed_(2|10|50|100)m:ms` - wind speed in meters per second at 2, 10, 50 or 100 meters above ground.
 - `wind_dir_(2|10|50|100)m:d` - wind direction in degrees at 2, 10, 50 or 100 meters above ground.

+All timestamps in the data are stored in UTC (Coordinated Universal Time).

 ## Guidelines for using the data